 THE ‘ART OF THINKING.’

-DIALOGUES – PODCASTS – BOOKS – WRITING – VIDEOS – EVENTS
+PODCASTS – BOOKS – AUDIO PLAYS – WRITING – VIDEOS – EVENTS

-We need new conversations to create innovation and take us into the future, and curiosity is the key.
-This is why we should be not looking back ‘on the defensive’ but going forward ‘on the offensive’
+We need new conversations to create innovation and take us into the future… being curious is the key.
+This is why we should not always be looking back ‘on the defensive’ but going forward ‘on the offensive.’

 Phone +44 (0)7923-412664

 Greg is COTO’s in-house philosopher.
 He came out of the box to bring philosophical enquiry into the public realm.
 In essence he is a contemporary street philosopher and public intellectual.
-He writes articles and books, dialogues, composes, speaks, teaches and devises talks and events.
+He writes articles and books, hosts podcasts, writes audio plays, composes electronic music, speaks, teaches and devises talks and events.

 These were organised by COTO, as well as taking up invitations to partner and run sessions at other events, including the Battle of Ideas Festival at the Barbican London, the Philosophy Now conference, Leicester Comedy Festival and DeMontfort University’s Cultural Exchanges festival.

 Greg always aims to start new and original conversations.
 Whether he totally agree with the views is less important than whether they make us think, and understand why people may see things differently.

 He enjoys the exploration of human paradoxes and cultural innovation, creativity and mischief.
 He likes to bring people together from all walks of life and a range of opinions.
 People enjoy getting out of their echo chambers in the current polarised climate.
 In Leicester we have discovered that a coming together and being able to explore different ideas, without feeling ‘censored’ is much valued.